-When I was musing on names for our homeschool, I kept feeling a pull toward the idea of “athenaeum,” an ancient concept rich with academic potential that can refer to a learning society, a scholarly journal, or even a library.
-I couldn’t help but relish, too, the nod to my favorite mythological deity, Athena, Greek goddess of wisdom, handicrafts, and war.
+When I was musing on names for our homeschool, I kept feeling a pull toward the idea of “athenaeum,” an ancient term that suggests a learning society, a scholarly journal, or even a library.
+I couldn’t help but relish, too, the nod to my favorite mythological deity: Athena, Greek goddess of wisdom, handicrafts, and war.
 But it wasn’t until I met another impressive personage—Charlotte Mason—and was persuaded by her philosophy of relational education that I began to consider how my lofty academic ideals were in need of spiritual tempering:

 Sobering thought, indeed.
 When I reframed my goals for homeschooling in light of Truth, I realized that all the knowledge in the world is mere dust if pursued for its own sake.
 Miss Mason reminded me that in education, as in all of life, the Spirit should guide our way, and that the outcome of it all should point us, humbly, back to our Lord…whether we scale the heights of Parnassus or wade for tadpoles amidst the reeds…

 I’ve repurposed this blog many times over the years.
 It began in 2007 as a resource for my Latin students; then, when I entered motherhood, it served as a means of keeping my wits.
 As early motherhood gave way to schooling, it lay dormant for many months at a time, with the occasional burst of inspiration begetting a post.